 Stop by MotoeXotica Classic Cars today to check out this factory black Eldorado for yourself.

 More info: Listing has ended.
-Search on eBay for similar 1977 Cadillac Eldorado
+Click to search on eBay for similar 1977 Cadillac Eldorado (Affiliate link)

 Seller's other items: motoexotica